 Think about current out-of-pocket costs as well as what might be in store down the road, Hunter says.
 "Even a self-sufficient parent may need some at-home care in a few years," he explains.
 "At some point you may also need to modify your home, such as by adding a ramp or railings."

-But even considering these expenses, combining households with aging parents may be more economical than other options, such as assisted living and nursing care facilities.
-The national average daily rate for a private room in a nursing home is $250, according to a 2015 survey by Genworth.
+But even considering these expenses, combining your household with your aging parents’ may be more economical than other options such as assisted living and nursing care facilities.
+The national median daily rate for a private room in a nursing home is $267, according to a 2017 survey by Genworth.

 "Ideally, you'll live together comfortably as one big happy family, but you don't always know what life has in store, so put together a contingency plan," Hunter says.
 The sweetheart deal on rent you gave your son while he was looking for a job might need to be revised now that he's found work and is earning a steady paycheck.